Yoshihide Suga is Japan’s new prime minister. Following Shinzo Abe’s resignation, what legacy does the nation’s longest serving leader leave behind?

 But not on environmental policy…

-Even though Abe’s vision of strong leadership translated into a more robust role for Tokyo internationally, his record on environmental policy, especially climate change action, was disappointing to say the least.
+Even though Abe’s vision of strong leadership translated into a more robust role for Tokyo internationally, his record on environmental policy, especially climate change, was disappointing to say the least.
 Japan is the fifth largest greenhouse gas emitter and its reliance on fossil fuels has increased since nuclear power production was halted following the 2011 Fukushima disaster.
-At the COP25 in Madrid, its government failed to renounce coal, which makes up 30 per cent of its energy mix against 18 per cent for renewables, according to data from 2018.
+At the COP25 in Madrid, its government failed to renounce coal, which in 2018 accounted for 30 per cent of its energy mix against 18 per cent for renewables.

 I want them to stop letting middle-aged men with outdated mindsets dictate everything in politics.